mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 New
 ###

- - New python validator type: `:class:`~mantid.geometry.OrientedLattice`.
-Checks whether a workspace has an oriented lattice object attached.
+- New python validator type: :class:`~mantid.geometry.OrientedLattice` checks whether a workspace has an oriented lattice object attached.

 Improvements